monycky/artificial-neural-networks/README.md

 # neural-networks

-examples of studies about artificial neural networks
+A simple neural network in python